Breakdown of random matrix universality in Markov models: Markov models

 Note that the specific forms of the eigenvalue tails near $\lambda=0$ and $|\lambda|=1$ are empirical fits; similar tails have been observed before in the spectra of random symmetric matrices with heavy-tailed element distributions \cite{Kuhn15,Kuhn15a}. \\

-{\bf Network interpretation: }
+\subsection{Network interpretation}

 To illustrate how the transition matrices change as $\epsilon$ is varied, it is useful to consider the directed network formed by considering states as nodes and transitions as directed edges.
 In our model, all states are connected with some probability, thus the network is always fully connected: over a long enough time-scale, transitions between any states are possible.
 However, the transition elements can vary over a wide range.
-We thus construct the networks with edges above a threshold $m_0$, which corresponds to choosing a maximum observation time-scale.
-We set $m_0 = 10^{-3}$ in what follows.
-Typical networks for $N=32$ are illustrated in Figure 2, where a spring-based force algorithm was used to determine the vertex positions.
+We thus construct the networks with edges above a threshold $m_0$, which corresponds to choosing a maximum observation time-scale. {\blue Very roughly, this corresponds to the network observed on times less than $\sim 1/m_0$. } We set $m_0 = 10^{-3}$ in what follows.
+Typical networks for $N=32$ are illustrated in Figure \ref{fig2}, where a spring-based force algorithm was used to determine the vertex positions.
 Edge thicknesses and colours are determined by their weight.

 Several features are apparent.
 At high temperature, the network is nearly fully connected, and therefore has many loops.
 Statistically, vertices are equivalent.
 As the temperature is lowered, the graph becomes sparser.
 Slightly below the critical temperature, loops of various scales are present, thus allowing nontrivial temporal behaviour on a range of scales.
 Finally, at the lowest temperature studied, the network is very nearly a tree, which thus will lead to a trivial dynamic behaviour.